digvijaysngh512/Transportation-CO-Emissions-Forecasting-/README.md

 ## **Objective**

-1. Based on this formula, we collect and process data to calculate the emissions.
+1. Based on this formula{PNG), we collect and process data to calculate the emissions.

 2. We calculate the unit of measure conversions considering the shipped handling units.